openedx/enterprise-catalog/docs/getting_started_with_decentralized_devstack.rst

 Makefile Commands
 --------------------
-The `Makefile <../Makefile>`_ includes numerous commands to start the service, but the basic commands are the following:
+The `Makefile <../Makefile>`_ includes numerous commands to interact with the service, but the basic commands are the following:

 Open the shell to the enterprise catalog container for manual commands